29 Best Books on Structural Geology

 5."Structural Geology of Rocks and Regions" by George H Davis and Stephen J Reynolds

-“Structural Geology of Rocks and Regions” Book Review: The book provides a detailed and meaningful introduction to the study of the features and phenomena of rock and regions.
-It presents the relation between physical and geometric elegance of geologic structures within the Earth’s crust.
-The applications of structural geology in various aspects like, regional tectonics, exploration geology, active tectonics and geohydrology are mentioned.
-The book is written from both theoretical as well as practical point-of-view and presents recent discoveries in laboratory and field work.
-The techniques, experiments, and calculations featured in chapters are explained efficiently.
-The book covers new insight springs, detailed examination of field relationships, viewed at all scales from rocks to regions.
-The book will be beneficial for geologists and geophysicists.
-The book covers the fundamentals of structural geology, nonlinear processes that operate during the deformation and metamorphism of rocks in the Earth’s crust.
-The book is for geoscientists and graduate-level students.
-The book contains processes that control or influence the structures and metamorphic fabrics.
-It also contains hydrocarbon exploration, ore mineral exploration, and architectural engineering.
-It contains figures, illustrations, working examples for clear understanding.
+“Structural Geology of Rocks and Regions” Book Review: The book provides a detailed introduction to the study of geologic structures and phenomena within the Earth’s crust.
+It covers topics such as physical and geometric elegance of geologic structures, applications of structural geology in various aspects, recent discoveries in laboratory and field work, and nonlinear processes that operate during the deformation and metamorphism of rocks in the Earth’s crust.
+The book is intended for geoscientists and graduate-level students and includes figures, illustrations, and working examples for clear understanding.

 6."Foundations of Structural Geology" by Professor R G Park